leifriksheim/leifriksheim.com/public/projects/gro.md

   - Web development
 ---

 Growing exotic spices and vegetables with hydro culture in the middle of Oslo.
-Together with Erling Aarones, we created their brand, complete with a design handbook and their first website.
+Together with [Erling Aarønæs](https://www.instagram.com/aaronaes.studio/), we created their brand, complete with a design handbook and their first website.